Critical Gaps in the Data Access Threat Model

 We have users, an application tier, and a database.
 Pretty basic, but we can look at some of the challenges in securing data here at each point in this architecture.
 From a user perspective, (in an overly simplified analysis) you have “good users”, “bad users”, “unknown users”, and “compromised users”.
 These users are accessing the data through an application tier, where you have deployed or are running a “good application”, “bad application”, or “malicious application”.
 And ultimately, the data is being requested by “legitimate data requests”, “excessive data access”, “privileged users and insiders”, or “coercive data access”.

-Let’s look at how we can secure this data.
-We can encrypt the data in the database.
-Here’s what your data looks like with database encryption or at-rest encryption enabled.
+Let’s look at how we can secure this data through data access governance strategies.
+We can utilize database encryption.
+Here’s what your data looks like with database encryption or data-at-rest encryption enabled.
 Any attacker moving laterally in the network or compromising the app tier will see your data as it is below.

 All locked down and secured, right?
 That’s a common misconception that we discuss in more detail here and it is worth understanding the different risks that are mitigated by specific data protection strategies.
 But, of course, there are other methods that we can use to secure the data.

 For users, there are identity access management (IAM) and user behavioral analysis (UBA) solutions along with multi-factor authentication (MFA).
 At the application tier, we have workload protection security, web application firewalls (WAF), code analysis and profiling.
 And at the data tier, we have data access monitoring (DAM), privileged access management (PAM) and encryption.

 So, after you’ve spent a good deal of time, money and resources and implemented all of the above, your environment is secure, right?
 It’s a siloed approach at each tier, but relatively secure.
 Well, the above architecture is pretty simplistic, so let’s make it more complex.